1931 Salvadoran presidential election: Aftermath

-Most the candidates accepted the result of the election, but Claramount claimed that there was fraud and called for the armed forces to stage a coup d'état.
+Most of the candidates accepted the result of the election, but Claramount claimed that there was fraud and called for the armed forces to stage a coup d'état.
 Leitzelar mobilized police officers in San Salvador to prevent this from occurring.
 Warren Delano Robbins, the United States minister to El Salvador, was worried that the armed forces would stage a coup and ordered the USS Sacramento gunboat stationed in Panama to be on standby for a potential mobilization to El Salvador.
 This never occurred, however, as Martínez being Araujo's running mate satisfied the armed forces.
 Robbins later described the conduct of the 1931 presidential election as "[being] carried through in admirable fashion".
 Contemporary observers described the election as having been free and fair.

 Araujo and Martínez became President and Vice President of El Salvador, respectively, on 1 March 1931.
 Araujo reaffirmed his commitment to supporting Salvadoran workers.
 He became President when El Salvador's economy was struggling in part due to the Great Depression and the collapse of coffee prices.
 Araujo's presidency only lasted ten months, culminating in a military coup d'état on 2 December 1931 that overthrew Araujo.
 On 4 December, the armed forces proclaimed Martínez as the country's president.
 The following week, Martínez convinced two of the 1931 presidential candidates—Gómez Zárate and Molina—to legitimize his presidency by publicly supporting it.
 Córdova withdrew from public life and came under surveillance for opposing Martínez, while Claramount's party challenged Martínez in the 1932 municipal election.
 Martínez ruled El Salvador as its longest serving president until his resignation in 1944.